Group of students walking

 We've added a new page, Pronouns and Pronunciation, to the website for faculty and students who would like to add their personal pronouns to Canvas or create a recording of their name for Canvas or their email signature.

-Mario worked with Mikhail Tikhonov last summer and explained the research, "Evolution is the mechanism by which an organism can become highly fit within its environment.
+Mario worked with Mikhail Tikhonov and explained the research, "Evolution is the mechanism by which an organism can become highly fit within its environment.
 However, the evolutionary process is biased in the sense that beneficial mutations are favored, suggesting that the evolution favors a subset of paths toward high fitness.
 Hence, evolution produces only a subset of all possible highly-fit genotypes.
 The goal of this project was to show, within a simplified theoretical model, how a highly evolved genotype can indeed differ from a 'typical' high fitness genotype, and how these differences can contribute to some measurable property – its robustness to environmental change.
 We were able to show that there are structural differences between evolved and typical high-fitness genotypes.
 The next part was to demonstrate that these differences correspond to some biological effect.
 Environmental robustness is a measure of how resistant an organism is to perturbations in its environment (extreme examples include climate change, habitat destruction, etc.).
 We have yet to confirm whether highly evolved genotypes and high-fitness genotypes differ in this regard.
 We did show that, within the set of highly evolved genotypes, robustness varies depending on the initial structure of a genotype.
 In other words, initial conditions matter.

 "Research is a commitment that is very rewarding.
 I learned how to be very thorough in my investigations while simultaneously refining my approach to be more efficient with time.
 This experience was a great opportunity to practice making figures and having scientific conversations.
 Without the research group, I would have never had the opportunity to practice expressing my ideas and findings in a way that is clear and understandable for those not in my field of study.
 There is a goal of publishing these findings in an academic journal."